Dickson771/DistributedSystem/ecommerce-order-system/README.md

 This file describes steps needed to run a simple microservice architecture based ordering system supported by gRPC communication protocol.
 User will need to have gRPC, Python,docker engine running to run this application.
 The following are the steps to run a simple e-commerce system containerized on docker engine.
->>>>>>> 0daad25 (Upadted Readme file)

 Step 1: Clone the project files from https://github.com/nebimal/DistributedSystem/tree/main/gRPC-MicroService or images from docker repositories (add image path later)